pascal-fb-martin/echttp/README.md

 * If the status is 204, the route callback is not called and no data is returned with the response.
 * If the status is any other 2xx, the route callback is called.

-This mechanism is meant to facilitate the implementation of access control extensions, this is not an access control method on its own.
+This mechanism is meant to facilitates the implementation of access control extensions, this is not an access control method on its own.
 ```
 const char *echttp_attribute_get (const char *name);
 ```